-Section 104 of the Act states that a Council cannot borrow money unless the proposed borrowings were included in the budget or a revised budget

-As required by the Local Government (Planning and Reporting) Regulations 2020, Council must provide in the budget the following information in relation to borrowings:

-- in a budget that has not been revised, the total amount to be borrowed (other than borrowings to refinance existing loans) during the budget year compared with the previous financial year per Regulation 8(1)(a); or - in a revised budget, any additional amount to be borrowed (other than borrowings to refinance existing loans) compared with the budget initially adopted or the most recent revised budget (as applicable) per Regulation 8(2)(b); - the total amount projected to be redeemed during the budget year compared with the previous financial year.
+Borrowings G14 Section 104 of the Act states that a Council cannot borrow money unless the proposed borrowings were included in the budget or a revised budget.
+As required by the Local Government (Planning and Reporting) Regulations 2020 , Council must provide in the budget the following information in relation to borrowings: in a budget that has not been revised, the total amount to be borrowed (other than borrowings to refinance existing loans) during the budget year compared with the previous financial year per Regulation 8(1)(a); or in a revised budget, any additional amount to be borrowed (other than borrowings to refinance existing loans) compared with the budget initially adopted or the most recent revised budget (as applicable) per Regulation 8(2)(b); the total amount borrowed as at 30 June of the budget year compared with the previous financial year as per Regulation 8(4)(g); the total amount projected to be redeemed during the budget year compared with the previous financial year as per Regulation 8(4)(h).